 Join us for a spectacular day featuring some of the finest, most fun-loving ukulele instructors and performers around, all gathered to share the joy and beauty of our favorite humble little instrument!

 Workshops (1:00–3:00pm) Drop in for expert-led workshops from our amazing instructors!
 No pre-registration necessary.
-Workshop Schedule and Descriptions coming soon
+Six workshops, two sessions — see descriptions below.

 Instructors Heather Mumford with Harris Kendrick | Amy Kucharik | Nick Howarth | Eric Guerin